getLiauba/CheckedTextView/README.md

 <h3> Methods</h3>

-**isChecked()** This medthod returns a boolean of true or false allowing you to make decidions programatically, weather the user clicked the checkbox or hasent clicked it.
+**isChecked()** This method returns a boolean of true or false allowing you to make decisions programmatically, weather the user clicked the checkbox or hasn’t clicked it.

 **setCheckMarkDrawable(int resID)** This method allows the developer to use a custom image specified from the drawable folder.